 Be Ready for the Latest Digital Marketing Trends

-While 2020 brought about many unanticipated changes, don’t expect everything to return to normal in 2021.
+While 2020 brought about many unanticipated changes, don’t expect everything to return to normal in 2023.
 Many of the disruptions of the previous year will continue well into the future.
-For example, e-commerce and virtual events are likely to expand even in the post-pandemic world.
-If you want to succeed in 2021 and beyond, you need to be extra mindful of targeting the right customers, building your brand, and staying current with the latest happenings with Google and social media.
+For example, e-commerce and virtual events will likely expand even in the post-pandemic world.
+So if you want to succeed in 2023 and beyond, you need to be extra mindful of targeting the right customers, building your brand, and staying current with the latest happenings with Google and social media.